acw365/MizzouSENG/README.md

 # The-Art-of-Big-Social-Data README

+ *acw365

-This program utilizes an Application Program Interface from the Huffington Post that provides polling information for candidates in the Republican primaries for 2016.
+This program utilizes an Application Program Interface from the Huffington Post that provides polling information for candidates in the Republican and Democratic primaries for 2016.

 * This application utilizes the following tools